rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 }
 {{< /highlight >}}

 You already know and can apply the props destructuring.
-The best practice is use it in the function signature in the first place.
+The best practice is to use it in the function signature in the first place.

 {{< highlight javascript "hl_lines=1" >}}
 function Search({ value, onChange, children }) {